CodeShayk/TurboMapper/README.md

 Please click on [Developer Guide](https://github.com/CodeShayk/TurboMapper/wiki) for complete details.

+## Release Roadmap
+Please see [Release Roadmap](https://github.com/CodeShayk/TurboMapper/blob/master/Release_Roadmap.md) for summary of planned releases with key details about each release.
 ## Contributing
 We welcome contributions!
 Please see our Contributing Guide for details.
 - 🐛 Bug Reports - If you are having problems, please let me know by raising a [new issue](https://github.com/CodeShayk/TurboMapper/issues/new/choose).